thinkbrown/ble_prom_exporter/README.md

 # README

-This is a simple exporter for listening to bluetooth low energy beacons and exporting their reported temperature/humidity to Prometheus
+This is a simple exporter for listening to Xiamoi bluetooth low energy beacons running custom firmware and exporting their reported temperature/humidity to Prometheus.

+Big thanks to @atc1441 for his [custom firmware](https://github.com/atc1441/ATC_MiThermometer)

 ## Running